-4. Summary of Citizen Participation Process and consultation process

-The City of Minneapolis seeks to provide its residents many opportunities to provide input to decision making processes.
-Residents are encouraged to review and participate in City council committee meetings, neighborhood/community revitalization meetings, numerous boards and public hearings designed to solicit public comments.
+4. Summary of Citizen Participation Process and consultation process meetings, neighborhood/community revitalization meetings, numerous boards and public hearings designed to solicit public comments.
 These avenues of engagement allow the City Council to sense the needs and views of city residents and factor them into decision-making actions.
 Community participation includes the broad resident involvement in neighborhood and community organizations, and supports clearly defined links between the City, municipal services and neighborhood and community organizations.
 The City encourages resident participation to promote sustainable decisions by recognizing and communicating the needs and interests of all participants, including elected officials and decision-makers.